thomasstrassmann/get-2-10/README.md

 ### Strategy
 The game itself, as well as the questions, do not imply opinions, but only ask for knowledge.
 Therefore, it is intended for each person and is culturally appropriate.

-What makes this game special is the severity and whimsicality of the questions.
+What makes this game special is the difficulty and whimsicality of the questions.
 No jokers help here, only your own brain.
 There is also a special feature that allows users to gamble for your score after every fifth question.

 To structure the content and make the data retrievable, there are different types, further explained in the scope section.